 We use cookies to improve your experience on our websites and to analyse how and when our sites are used.
 By clicking 'Accept all & continue' you're agreeing to our use of cookies.
 To learn more about the cookies we use, you can read our cookie policy.

-Opt out of non-essential cookiesWarning: Fraudsters are using our brand to target individuals.
-Loans 2 Go will never ask for upfront fees.
+Opt out of non-essential cookiesWe’ll never ask you to pay us a fee before disbursing your loan.
 If affected, please contact us & learn more here.

 The cost of living hit the headlines again in early April.
 Seven major domestic bills increased all at the same time, leading to it being called “Awful April” by some news channels.